 - What are the good patterns and strengths in your relationship which you can leverage and utilize to fix enmeshment issues?

 P.S.
-I’ve written a short guide on how to differentiate intimacy from enmeshment that will help you gain a clear understanding of what should and shouldn’t be considered at enmeshment:
+I’ve written a short guide on how to differentiate intimacy from enmeshment that will help you gain a clear understanding of what should and shouldn’t be considered as enmeshment, check it out below:

 2. Begin Setting Healthy Boundaries